roshanbist/fullstack-ecommerce-frontend/README.md

 # Shoplyst

 'Shoplyst' is a frontend project developed with React, Typescript, Redux Toolkit, React Router Dom, and Tailwind CSS.
 Its core aim is to offer a user-friendly ecommerce experience, allowing customers to seamlessly explore diverse product categories like electronics, clothing, and furniture for online purchase.
-Powered by the [Platzi Fake Store API](https://fakeapi.platzi.com/), it ensures dynamic product data, catering to both customer exploration and efficient admin product management.
+Powered by the api developed in Express js with typescript, it ensures dynamic product data, catering to both customer exploration and efficient admin product management with proper authentication.
+This is a frontedd part of Fullstack Project developed at Integrify 2024.
+The user interface facilitates both light mode and dark mode for the better user experience.

 ## Table of Contents